Spectory/debugging_dev_meeting/README.md

 You can achieve most of it by
  - Add the Module & Method name to the log entry
  - Print parameters & variables
- - Use log levels wisely to reduce IO.
+ - Use log levels wisely.

 In order to minimize the Logger impact on your system:
  - Avoid logs in a loop